andrew/ultimate-awesome/README.md

 - [awesome-fabric](https://github.com/shedaniel/awesome-fabric) - A curated list of awesome utilities, tools and mods for Fabric, the Minecraft modding framework.
 - [awesome-rm-omics](https://github.com/smdabdoub/awesome-rm-omics) - List of software packages for repeated measures analysis in -omics data.
 - [awesome-japan](https://github.com/snamiki1212/awesome-japan) - 🕶 A curated list of awesome Japan 🇯🇵 / 日本のAwesomeリスト 🇯🇵.
-- [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
 - [Awesome-GithubRepos](https://github.com/Sunilrai486/Awesome-GithubRepos) - This repo contains the list of awesome repo present in GitHub.
 A tribute to the freely available awesome educational resources.
 - [awesome-meteor](https://github.com/Tallyb/awesome-meteor) - A curated, community driven list of awesome Meteor packages, libraries, resources and shiny things.
 - [awesome-ios](https://github.com/tborychowski/awesome-ios) - My Awesome iOS Apps.